videojs/http-streaming/README.md

 If true, this will take the device pixel ratio into account when doing rendition switching.
 This means that if you have a player with the width of `540px` in a high density display with a device pixel ratio of 2, a rendition of `1080p` will be allowed.
 This setting is `false` by default.

-##### smoothQualityChange
-* NOTE: DEPRECATED
-* Type: `boolean`
-* can be used as a source option
-* can be used as an initialization option

-smoothQualityChange is deprecated and will be removed in the next major version of VHS.

-Instead of its prior behavior, smoothQualityChange will now call fastQualityChange, which clears the buffer, chooses a new rendition, and starts loading content from the current playhead position.

 ##### allowSeeksWithinUnsafeLiveWindow
 * Type: `boolean`